ergoplatform/ergodocs/docs/dev/get-started.md

     - [Using AppKit with Python](https://github.com/ergoplatform/ergo-appkit/wiki/Using-Appkit-from-Python)
     - [AppKit by Example](https://www.youtube.com/watch?v=Md5s-XV6-Hs)
 - **[Fleet SDK](fleet.md)**: A pure JS library designed for effortless Ergo transaction creation.
+    - [The Ergo Web Template](https://github.com/SavonarolaLabs/ergo-web-template), hosted on GitHub by SavonarolaLabs, serves as an introductory guide for individuals new to the Ergo platform.
+Designed as a comprehensive web project template, it provides functionalities like connecting or disconnecting a wallet, loading wallet balances, and constructing and sending transactions.
+Users can also mint eip004 NFTs, access USD/ERG Oracle data, load wallet UTXOs, and receive notifications.
+This resource aims to streamline the onboarding process for newcomers by offering them a hands-on experience with essential Ergo functionalities.
 - **[SigmaRust](sigma-rust.md)** is a ErgoTree interpreter with transaction tools and bindings for JS/TS/Swift/Java/C/Ruby.
     - [Address Generation Demo](https://github.com/ergoplatform/sigma-rust/tree/develop/bindings/ergo-lib-wasm/examples/address-generation-demo)
     - [Create Transaction Demo](https://github.com/ergoplatform/sigma-rust/tree/develop/bindings/ergo-lib-wasm/examples/create-transaction-demo)